-I’ve been shooting landscapes now for just over 12 months, so I defiantly fall into the beginners category, starting in a cold February 2012 with just my Nikon D7000 camera shooting hand held to now owning a vast array of some rather expensive items of kit, Ill try and give you some Top Tips for Landscape Photography.
+I’ve been shooting landscapes since 2012, starting on a cold February 2012 with just my Nikon D7000 camera shooting hand held to now owning a vast array of some rather expensive kit, Ill try and give you some Top Tips for Landscape Photography.

 The Right Camera

 The only reason I purchased my Nikon D7000 was familiarity.
 I had used Nikon’s before from the D1H, D1X, and the D200 so I knew how they operated and where the controls were, given the same choice again now that I know more about photography and landscape photography would I choose the same camera again for landscape photography?
 No I wouldn’t!

 Lets look at some quick factors, please also bear in mind these factors are all for “landscape” scenarios where you could be standing around for an hour with the camera mounted on a tripod, im not saying there is nothing wrong with the D7000 im just saying its not ideal for landscape photography.

 With just those 3 factors above, and bearing in mind that with landscape photography you will be probably be walking to shoot your subject your going to be walking anything from 1 to 10 miles to get your composition.

 Here comes the crunch, carrying all of that kit in one bag.

 Once you have your camera, tripod, lenses, accessories, water, waterproofs or warm kit your probably carrying 20lbs + in dead weight so its important to bear this in mind now before you start spending big bucks on your camera and equipment as it all has a knock on effect, smaller camera, smaller filters, smaller tripod = smaller bag = less weight to carry around all day.

 With those 3 factors above, Ive decided to compare my Nikon D7000 with a smaller looking but very capable Sony Nex 7 both of which have the APS-C sensors.